bentiss/SimplePeripheralBusProbe/README.md

 Make sure the version is the one you just incremented.
 The table will be stored in the registry under ```HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\ACPI\Parameters\DSDT\XXX\YYY\ZZZ``` where ```XXX```,```YYY```,```ZZZ``` will depend from your edited DSDT.

-Before rebooting, make sure Windows will allow non signed drivers (*Be cautious when enabking this, any driver can now be installed, even bad ones*.
+Before rebooting, make sure Windows will allow non signed drivers (*Be cautious when enabling this, any driver can now be installed, even bad ones*.
 You have been warned).

 ```
 bcdedit /set testsigning on